 - room (n.)

 - Old English rum "space" (extent or time); "scope, opportunity," from Proto-Germanic *ruman (source also of Old Norse, Old Saxon, Old High German, Gothic rum, German Raum "space," Dutch ruim "hold of a ship, nave"), nouns formed from Germanic adjective *ruma- "roomy, spacious," from PIE root *reue- (1) "to open; space" (source also of Avestan ravah- "space," Latin rus "open country," Old Irish roi, roe "plain field," Old Church Slavonic ravinu "level," Russian ravnina "a plain").
 Old English also had a frequent adjective rum "roomy, wide, long, spacious."

 Original sense preserved in make room "clear space for oneself" (late 14c.); meaning "chamber, cabin" first recorded early 14c. as a nautical term, and first applied mid-15c. to chambers within houses.
 The Old English word for this was cofa, ancestor of cove.
 Room-service is attested from 1913; room-temperature from 1879.
-Roomth "sufficient space" (1530s) now is obsolete.
+Roomth "sufficient space" (1530s, with -th (2)) now is obsolete.

 - room (v.)